Simple qudit ZX and ZH calculi, via integrals: Remarks on ZX and ZH beyond special subtheories

-We are guided in no small part by the rule-set that Booth and~Carette~\cite{BC-2022} set out for odd dimensions $D > 1$, with some differences due to our definition of red dots, and the fact that we will prefer a different convention for describing stabiliser phases, broadly following Ref.~\cite{dB-2013} in taking ${[\!\:a \s b\!\:]}$ to denote a phase-function $x \mapsto \tau^{2ax + bx^2}$ for $\tau = \e^{\pi i (D^2 + 1)/D}$, rather than $x \mapsto \omega^{[(D{+}1)/2][ax + bx^2]} = \tau^{ax + bx^2}$ as in Ref.~\cite{BC-2022}, \footnote{ While Ref.~\cite{BC-2022} does not appear to make explicit use of the conventions of Ref.~\cite{dB-2013}, we may show that $\tau = \omega^{(D{+}1)/2}$, by observing that $\tau \cdot \omega^{-(D+1)/2} = \exp\bigl(\pi i (D^2 - D)/D\bigr) = (-1)^{D-1} = +1$. } (using ${[\!\:a\:\!]}$ as shorthand when $b=0$).
-The motivation for the choice of $2ax + bx^2$ in the exponent in place of $ax + bx^2$, is to obtain a theory which describes stabiliser phases also when $D$ is even, and also for which~\\[-2ex] ~\\[-1ex] We note also that the proof techniques of Booth and Carette~\cite{BC-2022} may be preferable to the ones demonstrated below in many cases, at least in the case of $D$ an odd prime.
+We are guided in no small part by the rule-set that Booth and~Carette~\cite{BC-2022} set out for odd dimensions $D > 1$ --- with some differences due to \textbf{(a)}~our definition of red dots, and \textbf{(b)}~the different convention that we use for describing stabiliser phases.
+For the latter, we broadly follow Ref.~\cite{dB-2013} in taking ${[\!\:a \s b\!\:]}$ to denote a phase-function $x \mapsto \tau^{2ax + bx^2}$ for $\tau = \e^{\pi i (D^2 + 1)/D}$ (using ${[\!\:a\:\!]}$ as shorthand when $b=0$), rather than $x \mapsto \omega^{[(D{+}1)/2][ax + bx^2]} = \tau^{ax + bx^2}$ as in Ref.~\cite{BC-2022}. \footnote{ While Ref.~\cite{BC-2022} does not appear to make explicit use of the conventions of Ref.~\cite{dB-2013}, we may show that $\tau = \omega^{(D{+}1)/2}$, by observing that $\tau \cdot \omega^{-(D+1)/2} = \exp\bigl(\pi i (D^2 - D)/D\bigr) = (-1)^{D-1} = +1$. } The motivation for the choice of $2ax + bx^2$ in the exponent in place of $ax + bx^2$, is to obtain a theory which describes stabiliser phases also when $D$ is even, and also for which~\\[-2ex] ~\\[-1ex] We note also that the proof techniques of Booth and Carette~\cite{BC-2022} may be preferable to the ones demonstrated below in many cases, at least in the case of $D$ an odd prime.
 This constraint not only is the special case considered in Ref.~\cite{BC-2022}, but in particular implies that $\Z_D$ is a field, in which every $u \in \Z_D \setminus \{ 0 \}$ is a multiplicative unit.
 This simplifies the situation with arithmetic substantially, and in particular allows Ref.~\cite{BC-2022} to obtain simple normal forms.
 It is unclear to us how much of those techniques extend to the more general case of $D > 1$ arbitrary.
 Our proof techniques are rather more direct and concrete: the aim of which is to demonstrate the effectiveness (in principle) of analysing operators through discrete integrals, and also to reduce the amount of technical machinery on which our results depend.

 \hrule \nopagebreak